-P0460 could have been set because of mechanical (incorrect fuel level rationality; refueling the vehicle with the ignition switch "on" or even engine running can do this.
-Fuel level changes too rapidly which is not normal) or electrical (FLS sensor circuit) issues.
+P0462 is typically set because of electrical (FLS sensor circuit) issues.
 These cannot be overlooked in the troubleshooting stage, especially when dealing with an intermittent problem.

 Troubleshooting steps may vary depending upon manufacturer, type of FLS sensor and wire colors.